CSymeou/laratest/README.md

 </pre>

 11) At the password prompt, type: password and enter (Assuming you've kept 'password' as the MYSQL password in the docker-compose.yml configuration, as provided above).
 You should now be connected to MYSQL.
 Go on to create the database, then exit from mysql.

+<strong>Note: </strong> Obviously in a real world application we'd be using a more secure password.
 <pre>
 CREATE DATABASE laratest;
 exit